themirrazzlegacy/CrazyAhkJS/README.md

 ## Not working?
 ### Step 1.
 Check the version
-Do you have the write version?
+Do you have the right version?
 ### Step 2.
 Check your code
 Is your code written correctly?
 ### Step 3.
 Check the folder